Chaitanya-Raj/StockHistory/README.md

 # StockTracker

-A small script to display information about stocks.
+A small script to display information about stocks using [Alpha Vantage API](https://www.alphavantage.co/).

-## Options:
+## Options

 1. Intraday
 2. Daily